nixiz/yazilim-notlari/_posts/secure-callback-usage-en.md

 tags: [C++, templates, async, callback, modern-cpp, OOP]
 ---

-In projects where C and C++ languages are used together, it can be difficult and problematic to manage the lifetime of objects at many points, especially where asynchronous calls are made between both places.
-This is because, the lifetime of objects in C and C++ are not automatically extended.
+In projects where both C and C++ are used, especially in places where asynchronous calls are made, managing the lifetimes of objects can be challenging and error-prone.
+This is because, in places where asynchronous calls are made, the lifetimes of objects that will receive the feedback are not automatically extended.

 ![C++ Road Map](/yazilim-notlari/assets/img/async_cb_banner.png){: .mx-auto.d-block :}

-For example, given the code below, it's impossible to tell if the 'service' instance has been deleted.
-The application will crash because the "unsafe_service" object tried to be accessed in the 3rd line below is deleted before the `response_cb` is called by the async function.
+For example, when we look at the code below, if the `service` object, which makes an asynchronous call in the C library, is removed from memory before the asynchronous call is completed, it is impossible for it to know whether it has been deleted when receiving the call's feedback.
+Since the `unsafe_service` object accessed in line 3 has already been deleted, the application will crash.

 ```cpp
 1. static inline void response_cb(void* context, int response) {